Code-Institute-Submissions/RockPaperScissors-1/README.md

 * The two main colours used are rgb(70, 68, 68) and rgba(135, 207, 235, 0.63).

 #### Typography
-* I used Courier New monospace font as typical fixed pitch design, monotone in weigh to imetate classic typewriter output.
+* I used Courier New monospace font as typical fixed pitch design, monotone in weigh to imitate classic typewriter output.

 #### Imagery
 * Image are very simple to represent rock paper and scissors.
 #### Wireframes
  ![wireframe](README/wireframe.JPG)
 #### Features
-* Resposive on mobile divices
+* Responsive on mobile devices
 * Interactive
 # Technologies Used
 #### Languages Used